kumpera/SimpleJIT/README.md

 # TODO
 	Fix SpillConst so Const0 is always the address (not the case for other ops - ?maybe go full typed args?)
+	Move isel magic from RA to a post-ra peephole pass.
+IE, ICONST+SPill -> SpillConst should be done after

 	Keep poking at the RA table design
 	Merge the 2 ra branch funcs (DirectBranch and CondBranch) Add clob support (support SetRet and Mul/Div)